shmh40/detectreeRGB/README.md

 ## Change Analysis

 Change analysis between 2014 and 2020 is carried out with the script in the chnage_analysis directory, which also produces plots given in the project report.

+## Tiling

+The tiling directory provides a script to convert geospatial data, such as GeoTiffs and GeoJSONs into formats supported by Detectron2, png images and JSONs.
+The outputs of this script can then be passed into Mask R-CNN to train and test the model.